Periodontics is the branch of dentistry that deals with the diagnosis and treatment of diseases and problems of the gums.

 Periodontal Treatment Options

-Your dentist will always start with considering the least invasive and simplest solution.
+At Angus Dentistry we will always start by considering the least invasive and simplest solution.
 However, in some cases, surgery may be the only answer.

 Scaling and Root Planing